 I can be contacted on this email address

-Your sincerely
+Your sincerely Wayne Lewis.'

-Wayne Lewis."

 Also obtained was a raft of supporting documents, including many from David Williams himself, which confirmed the detail of the above, including that Williams had unsuccessfully raised obscure legal arguments as an appeal defense against his convictions and fines for culpable cruelty to reptiles and smuggling (Williams 1997).
 The appeal failed with all fines and penalties being re-imposed.
 Before the Austoxin debacle, David Williams had pled guilty in Australia to smuggling reptiles in the post in an unrelated incident.
 In another incident, David Williams went to a company trading as "Network Rentals and Rent A Ute", where he hired a truck to use for a reptile demonstration.
-According to a statement by a debt collector, driving it, but did not do anything as he paid by cheque and it bounced so they said it was a civil matter now."
+According to a statement by a debt collector.

+"The truck was reported stolen after a few weeks, the police caught Williams driving it, but did not do anything as he paid by cheque and it bounced so they said it was a civil matter now."